Halsey And G-Eazy Share Passionate Onstage Kiss Amid Rumors That They Are Back Together Again

 It now seems that the couple’s “time apart” has ended as the “Now Or Never” singer joined the “Me, Myself & I” rapper at the PNC Bank Arts Center to perform their hit song together.

 “Make some noise for the most beautiful woman on this planet right now,” G-Eazy shouted to the crowd in the middle of their performance, as reported by E!
 News.
-“Make some mother f–king noise for the queen, Halsey,” he added.

 Following their performance, Halsey walked up to G-Eazy and wrapped her arms around his neck.
 The two proceeded to share a steamy kiss as the crowd cheered them on.
 One fan was even able to capture the moment and shared the video on Instagram.